bucs445fall2025/project-team-7/sprints/ch4_sprint/sprint.md

 Decided on the Tech stack required for the project
 Did the foundational outlining of the pages required for the project Created relational database schema
+Set up backend structure with modules for Authentication, Items, and Borrow Requests.

 ### Incomplete Requirements